jamesmunns/irr-embedded-2018/meetings/2018-05-26-second-regular-mtg.md

     * Rust 2018 ships Calendar Week 37 (2018-09-10 or so)
     * We must have "landed" in Beta by Calendar Week 31 (2018-07-30 or so)
     * Earlier is better, to catch any mistakes early
+* Do we want to think in the direction of writing target(Arch) specific tests?

 ## Plan for this week